Video: Woman dies in New York subway after being set on fire

 A terrifying video shows how a woman died after going up in flames on the New York subway.

-According to various reports, the woman was sleeping in a carriage when a man allegedly set her on fire.
+According to various reports, the woman was sleeping in a subway carriage when a Guatemalan man allegedly set her on fire with what is believed to have been a lighter.

-The New York Police Department (NYPD) reported that the tragic event occurred at the Stillwell Avenue subway station in Coney Island at around 7:30 a.m.
-The NYPD also said that the woman was set on fire while on a parked 'F' train.
+The New York Police Department (NYPD) reported that the tragic event occurred at the Stillwell Avenue subway station, in Coney Island, at around 7:30 a.m.
+The NYPD said the woman was on a parked F train.

-According to the first official details, while the woman was sleeping, a man, at the moment unidentified, approached the victim and set her on fire just before leaving the car.
-There are no further details on how the alleged homicide occurred.
-The woman was pronounced dead by emergency services at the same place.
+According to initial official details, while the woman was sleeping, the suspect approached the victim and set her on fire just before leaving the car.
+Then, the officers patrolling the place perceived the smell and smoke and they found the woman, who was declared dead by the emergency services at the scene.

 🚨 BREAKING | According to NYP reports, a woman sleeping on the New York City subway was burned alive by a man who lit a match and threw it on her pic.twitter.com/W1bElcvdiN— VOZ (@Voz_US) December 22, 2024

-A sensitive video circulated on social networks showing the woman standing on fire while a man stared at her as he sat on a bench directly in front of the carriage.
+A sensitive video circulated on social networks showing the woman standing while on fire as the suspect stared at her while sitting on a bench right in front of the carriage.

-The man, who was wearing a gray hooded sweatshirt, blue jeans, a dark cap with a red band and brown boots, matches the description of the NYPD, which released several photos of the suspect.
+The captured suspect, who was wearing a gray hooded sweatshirt, blue jeans, a dark cap with a red band and brown boots, matched the description of the NYPD, which released several photos of the man of Guatemalan nationality.

+NYPD Commissioner Jessica Tisch described the act as "one of the most depraved crimes one person could possibly commit."

+"As the train pulled into the station, the suspect calmly walked up to the victim, who was in a seated position at the end of a subway car … and used what we believe to be a lighter to ignite the victim’s clothing, which became fully engulfed in a matter of seconds," Tisch told a news conference.

 The NYPD's Crime Stoppers phone number is offering a reward of up to $10,000 for information about the incident.

-Several people said they were terrified by what happened, including officials from the New York Metropolitan Transportation Authority and everyday subway users.
+Several people said they were horrified by what happened, including officials from the New York Metropolitan Transportation Authority and everyday subway users.

 "It just looked like all the clothes were burnt off," one worker told the New York Post.
 "I was just walking by.
 The cops was there already.
 I didn’t see her in flames but that’s what I heard.
 It was out.
 They shut the lights off [in the car] so nobody could see."